vanjac/three/README.md

 ### Adjust Mode

 Adjust mode is used to translate, rotate, and scale objects.
+It has a completely different set of keyboard commands.

 - Move the mouse to move, rotate, or scale objects
 - `x` `y` and `z` to select the x, y, and z axes for adjusting.
 The mouse only has two axes so you can only be adjusting two at a time.
 The last two letters you type are the axes you are adjusting - if you type the same letter twice, you only adjust one axis.
 - Left click or `Enter` to confirm and exit adjust mode
 - `Esc` to cancel
 - `[` and `]` to increase / decrease the grid size.
 The grid is different for translating, rotating, and scaling.
+- `g` followed by a number and `Enter` to manually set the grid size.
 - `s` to toggle Snap to grid.
 The grid is relative, so if you are already off the grid you will continue to be off the grid, but you will still move in grid size increments.
 - `a` to move to the nearest, Absolute grid point for the selected axes
 - `o` to jump to the Origin